ToBlick/cs101/slides/object-orientation.md

 ## Digression

-In the 5th century, B.C., the astonishingly brilliant philsopher, Plato, described what we now call the [Theory of Forms](https://philosophynow.org/issues/90/Plato_A_Theory_of_Forms).
+In the 5th century, B.C., Plato described what we now call the [Theory of Forms](https://philosophynow.org/issues/90/Plato_A_Theory_of_Forms).

 --